ANkwocha16/diaspora_donor_app/README.md

 🙌 Acknowledgements

-University, lecturers, especially my supervisor; Amin Noorozi and fellow students for academic guidance and making learning fun.
+University, lecturers, especially my supervisor; Amin Noroozi and fellow students for academic guidance and making learning fun.
 And to myself, for the perseverance, research, and sleepless nights that made this work possible.

 📌 License